EOTs

 • Succession planning for family businesses where the next generation work in the business;

-• Entrepreneurs who want to retire and realise value but where there is a lack of interest from third party purchasers or where the desired exit valuation is not achieved.
-This may be particularly relevant in the current Covid-19 pandemic;
+• Entrepreneurs who want to retire and realise value but where there is a lack of interest from third party purchasers or where the desired exit valuation is not achieved;

 • Any business where the continued commitment of all employees is key to its continued growth and success.